Vice-Chancellor's Distinguished Research Award

 To stimulate research and research related scholarly activities, and to recognise an exceptional young staff member engaged in research and more general scholarly activity.

-Staff members who are under 40 years (i.e. 40 and below) of age on 31 December in the year in which they apply or are nominated.
-In exceptional strongly motivated cases, the selection committee may at its discretion consider candidates who are over 40 years of age, but who are under 43 years (i.e. 43 and below) of age on 31 December in the year in which they apply or are nominated, provided that they have been in possession of their PhD degree for 5 years or less and have made exceptional progress in their research careers during this period.
+Staff members who are 40 years of age or younger on 31 December in the year in which they apply or are nominated.
+In exceptional strongly motivated cases, the selection committee may at its discretion consider candidates who are over 40 years of age, but who are 43 years of age or younger on 31 December in the year in which they apply or are nominated, provided that they have been in possession of their PhD degree for 5 years or less and have made exceptional progress in their research careers during this period.

 They shall be of exceptional quality in relation to peers at their stage of career, and proven achievement with standing records of scholarship.

 Nominees or applicants should normally have been employed at Rhodes University for a continuous period of at least five years (in a permanent or contract capacity), and must be a currently serving member of staff at the time of nomination or application (i.e. past staff members will not be eligible).

 Permanent staff members may nominate candidates.
 Such nominations should be confidential if possible.
 In addition, staff members may apply to be considered.